Kalrfou/SwinT-pretrained-microscopy-models/README.md

+#CS-UNet: A Generalizable and Flexible Segmentation Algorithm
-# Transfer Learning for Microstructure Segmentation with CS-UNet: A Hybrid Algorithm with Transformer and CNN Encoders
+###Transfer Learning for Microstructure Segmentation with CS-UNet: A Hybrid Algorithm with Transformer and CNN Encoders
 ## News

 ## Introduction